-You can see here how the back-story for this character can have them saying and believing they are not racist, but when confront by a situation with Chinese people, they can act in a way that shows them to be racist.
+You can see here how the backstory for this character can have him saying and believing he is not racist, but, when confronted by a situation with Chinese people, he could act in a way that shows himself to be racist.

 You say one thing and do another.

-All of the characters in you book need a well-defined internal voice.
+All of the characters in your book need a well-defined internal voice.
 You must map out the key influences on your characters.
-Therefore, the starting point to creating an internal voice for your characters is to create a character’s back-story.
+Therefore, the starting point to creating an internal voice for your characters is to create each character’s backstory.

-The back-story is the character’s life history.
-It is a summary of all the key events and modes of thought, which influence them in a major way.
+The backstory is the character’s life history.
+It is a summary of all the key events and modes of thought, which influence the character in a major way.
 In its simplest form, this is a list of beliefs the character holds, and, perhaps, the events that created these beliefs.

-Only by understanding a character’s background can a writer then begin to develop the character’s internal voice.
-The more complex the writer’s understanding of a character’s background, the more realistically can they invent the character’s personality.
+Only by understanding a character’s background can an author then begin to develop the character’s internal voice.
+The more the author understands a character’s complex background, the more realistically can the author invent the character’s personality.

-Once you have spent time and effort in creating a character profile you will face temptation.
+Once you have spent time and effort creating a character profile, you will face temptation to divulge this to your reader.
 It must be overcome!
-Under no circumstances can you share the character profile with your writer.
+Under no circumstances can you share the character profile with your reader.

-You will feel the temptation to TELL the reader the character’s internal thought process and back-story.
+You will feel the temptation to TELL the reader about the character’s internal thought process and backstory.
 You will want to explain to the reader why a character is acting in a certain way.

-You must resist… At no point should the internal voice of your character spill out onto the page.
+You must resist.
+At no point should the internal voice of your character spill onto the page.
 The internal voice is for you and your character.
 It is a secret the must not be shared.

-YOU, the writer, must understand the reasoning behind every word and action of your characters, but you must never explain this reasoning to the reader.
+You, the author, must understand the reasoning behind every word and action of your characters, but you must never explain this reasoning to the reader.

-The internal voice is the writer’s secret weapon.
-It is the tool that they will use to bring the character to life.
+The internal voice is the author’s secret weapon.
+It is the tool that will bring your characters to life.

 Yet the space you create between actions and meaning is dark and fragile.
 By exposing this internal voice to the light of the narrative, the magic is broken.
 As soon as a reader is TOLD how a character acts, the reader is pushed onto the back foot.
-They no longer need to work it out.
-They no longer need to fill in the gaps.
-Their brains can shut down.
+The reader no longer needs to work it out.
+The reader no longer needs to fill in the gaps.
+The reader’s brain can shut down.

 Each time you TELL the reader a character is happy or sad, rather than SHOW via actions, the reader disengages a little more.

-Each time you TELL the reader a nugget of the back-story via the narrator, and not in dialogue, the reader is pushed away.
+Each time you TELL the reader a nugget of the backstory via the narrator, not in dialogue, the reader is pushed away.

-If a narrator is explaining the internal voice then the reader is instantly passive.
-They are left in a position where they no longer need to ‘lean into’ the story.
-They can sit back and let the story come to them.
+If a narrator is explaining the internal voice, then the reader is instantly passive.
+The reader is left in a position where he is no longer needed to lean into the story.
+They can sit back and let the story come to him.
 This reduces the space between the character and the reader, and no room is left for the reader’s mind to create its magic.